 FHA’s low down payment requirements help borrowers obtain an affordable loan that allows them to rehabilitate a neglected or distressed property.
 203k loans are an important tool to increase home ownership, as well as a significant community resource for neighborhood revitalization.

 Renovation Funds and Permanent Financing in a Single Loan

 Most mortgage financing programs only provide permanent financing.
 That means lenders will not close a loan or release mortgage funds unless an appraisal demonstrates that the current condition and value of the home provides adequate security for the loan.

 If a property requires repair or rehabilitation, the majority of lenders will stipulate that the improvements be completed before they will offer a long-term mortgage.
 This means banks are not able to fund a conventional home loan until repairs are complete, and repairs can’t be made until the house has been purchased.

 FHA’s 203k renovation loan is distinctive in that it allows the borrower to purchase the home and provides additional funds to cover the costs of the proposed remodel or rehabilitation.
 Prior to the 203k inception, borrowers interested in a distressed property were forced to obtain separate loans to cover purchase, construction, and long-term financing.

-The New York 203k loan program has filled an important void by providing affordable financing for poorly-maintained properties such as; short sales, and foreclosures.
+The 203k loan program has filled an important void by providing affordable financing for poorly-maintained properties in New York such as; short sales, and foreclosures.
 Potential homeowners who may not have adequate funds for a conventional down payment plus the additional rehab costs this type of distressed property often requires will find a perfect fit with the 203k.